AaronWatters/jp_doodle/README.md

         <p>
 Objects can be created in reference frames in order to share the same drawing order priority and the same coordinate system.
+All objects contained in a reference frame share the same translation and vector scaling with respect to the underlying canvas coordinate system.
+Changes or transitions to a reference frame geometry effect all objects contained in the frame.
 </p>
 <p>
 In this demonstration drag the